y7478729/scrcpy-desktop/README.md

 ### Primary Method (Flask - Cross-Platform)
 - **Python 3.9 or newer**: Required for Flask dependencies.
 - **Scrcpy 3.x**: Installed and added to your system's PATH.
 Scrcpy 3.x is required to support virtual display mode for Android 11+ devices.
-- **ADB**: Installed and added to your system's PATH for device communication.
 - **Flask**: Automatically installed in a virtual environment when you run the provided scripts.

 ### Legacy Method (PowerShell - Windows Only)
 - **Windows 10 or newer**: PowerShell must be available.
-- **Scrcpy 3.x**: The `server.ps1` and `index.html` files must be placed inside the Scrcpy directory for this method to work.
+- **Scrcpy 3.x**: The `server.ps1` and `index.html` files must be placed inside the Scrcpy directory for this method to work or have adb and scrcpy in System Path.

 ---